-Sheltered by the Tararua Range, the Wairarapa has a dry, warm climate.
+Partially sheltered by the Tararua Range, Wairarapa has a dry, warm climate.
 It receives between 800 and 1,200 millimetres of rain each year, with western areas wetter than the east.
-Annual sunshine hours average more than 1,700 for Masterton.
+Masterton’s annual sunshine hours average just under 2,000.

-Summer weather is warm, dry and settled.
-Typical maximum daytime temperatures range between 20 and 28°C, sometimes rising above 30°C. Winters are cool to mild and frosts are common.
-Typical maximum winter temperatures range from 10 to 15°C.
+Summer weather is warm, dry and mostly settled.
+Typical maximum daytime temperatures range between 20 and 28°C, sometimes rising above 30°C. Winters are cool to mild, but frosts are common.
+Maximum winter temperatures are usually between 10 and 15°C.

-Westerly winds prevail, and strong north-west föhn winds can occur in spring and summer.
-The winds gather strength as they come down the Tararua Range, and can reach 170 kilometres per hour at Castlepoint.
-Wairarapa also receives heavy rain from the south and east, which can cause flooding.
+Strong north-west föhn winds can occur in spring and summer.
+These gather strength as they come down the Tararua Range, and can reach 170 kilometres per hour at Castlepoint.
+Wairarapa is exposed to heavy rain from the south and east, which can cause flooding.

 The Tararua Range was largely unaffected, and became New Zealand’s first Forest Park (conservation area) in 1954.
 On the Wairarapa side, there are three main types of vegetation: alpine tussock and scrub, subalpine silver beech forest, and lowland conifer–broadleaf forest.